 - 12-step meetings

-Our groups are conducted in a controlled, non-judgmental environment and typically facilitated by one or more addiction counselors for the purpose of guiding discussions.
+Our groups are conducted in a controlled, non-judgmental environment and typically facilitated by addiction counselors to guide discussions.
 Counselors can also encourage patients to observe, share their thoughts, and be open to constructive feedback.
 The groups offered within our treatment programs may vary by location.

 Additional benefits of attending group therapy for addiction include:

-- Gain new skills: Psychoeducational and skill-building groups can teach people valuable tools to aid them on their path towards recovery, such as: communication tools, healthy coping strategies, relapse prevention skills, and managing finances.
-This can be very valuable for those in early sobriety, as well as those who are seeking treatment for the first time.
+- Gain new skills — Psychoeducational and skill-building groups can teach people valuable tools to aid them on their path towards recoveries, such as communication tools, healthy coping strategies, relapse prevention skills, and managing finances.
+This can be very valuable for those in early sobriety and those who are seeking treatment for the first time.

-- Multiple perspectives: Examining a situation or a struggle alone, or even with just one other person, can be limiting.
-Within a group setting, multiple people can offer their perspectives and personal insight based on their experiences.
+- Multiple perspectives — Examining a situation or a struggle alone, or even with just one other person, can be limiting.
+Numerous people can offer their views and personal insight within a group setting based on their experiences.

-- Positive and constructive feedback: Group therapy provides a space for people to talk about difficult experiences and request constructive feedback or advice from others.
+- Positive and constructive feedback — Group therapy provides a space for people to talk about difficult experiences and request constructive feedback or advice from others.
 This can be helpful in order to challenge irrational beliefs, gain validation, and improve problem-solving skills.
-Patients can also offer encouragement for one another and highlight each other’s abilities and successes.
+Patients can also offer encouragement and highlight each other’s abilities and successes.

 Group therapy can be conducted in a variety of settings depending on the level of care that is needed and may include:

-Most people begin their treatment within an inpatient program specialized to treat substance abuse and addiction.
+Most people begin their treatment within an inpatient program specialized in treating substance use and addiction.
 After completing an inpatient program, patients will often continue attending support groups in their community as part of their aftercare.
 This may include attending groups hosted by Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and others offered by local treatment centers or organizations.

-Contact us today to learn more about our group therapy offerings and find an Vertava Health treatment program that meets your needs.
+Contact us today at 888.601.8693 to learn more about our group therapy offerings and find a Vertava Health treatment program that meets your needs.